ktphuc1994/git-repo/README.md

 ## Private Route

-<p>Private Route is trigger by fetching user information at Header/HeaderUser component, using useUser hook.
-If the fetching failed with code 403 (Unathorized) or 404 (Not found), Authenticated Token at Local Storage (if any) will be removed, client will be pushed to "/login" page.</p>
+<p>Private Route is trigger by fetching user information at Header/HeaderUser component, using useUser hook.</p>
+<p>If the fetching failed with code 403 (Unathorized) or 404 (Not found), Authenticated Token at Local Storage (if any) will be removed, client will be pushed to "/login" page.</p>
 <p>Private Route covers very route that is wrapped inside Layout, which means Route("/", "/repo-detail")</p>

 ## RepoContext